-HIST& 136 US History 1 5 (55/0)
+HIST& 136 US History 1 5

-From the Reformation in Europe to the end of the Civil War, this course includes colonization, the introduction of slavery, the Revolutionary and Early National Period, the development of political parties, nationalism and sectionalism, and the Civil War. {formerly HIS 201} SS
+From the Reformation in Europe to the end of the Civil War, this course includes colonization, the introduction of slavery, the Revolutionary and Early National Period, the development of political parties, nationalism and sectionalism, and the Civil War.
+Prerequisites: Placement in ENGL&101 or completion of ENGL 099 SS

-HIST& 137 US History 2 5 (55/0)

-From the end of the Civil War to present day, this course examines Reconstruction, the Gilded Age, America's rise to a world power, World War I, the triumph of Modernism, the Depression and New Deal, World War II, the Cold War, the turbulent 1960s, disillusioned '70s and the Reagan Revolution.
+HIST& 137 US History 2 5 (55/0) From the end of the Civil War to present day, this course examines Reconstruction, the Gilded Age, America's rise to a world power, World War I, the triumph of Modernism, the Depression and New Deal, World War II, the Cold War, the turbulent 1960s, disillusioned '70s and the Reagan Revolution.
 More recent events are examined as ongoing and current events.
-Prerequisite: ENGL 099 or placement in ENGL& 101 or higher {formerly HIS 202}
+Prerequisite: Placement in ENGL&101 or completion of ENGL 099 SS